-The Annual Financial Statements comprise the financial statements of the Company and its wholly owned and partially-owned subsidiaries as at December 31, 2015.
+The Annual Financial Statements comprise the financial statements of the Company and its wholly owned and partially-owned subsidiaries as at December 31, 2016.
 Subsidiaries are consolidated from the date of acquisition, being the date on which the Company obtains control, and continue to be consolidated until the date when such control ceases.
 Effects of transactions between related companies are eliminated on consolidation.
 The financial statements of the subsidiaries are prepared for the same reporting period as the parent company.
 Accounting policies of the subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Company.

-(formerly Prophecy Coal Corp.)
-Notes to Annual Consolidated Financial Statements For the years ended December 31, 2015 and 2014 (Expressed in Canadian Dollars)
+Notes to Annual Consolidated Financial Statements For the years ended December 31, 2016 and 2015 (Expressed in Canadian Dollars)